Conservative MP arrested over rape and sexual assault allegations - Reports

 The abuse is alleged to have taken place during a relationship, the reports said.

-Speaking to Times Radio on Sunday, Housing Secretary Robert Jenrick said he did not know the name of the MP involved.
+Speaking to Times Radio today, Housing Secretary Robert Jenrick said he did not know the name of the MP involved.

 “I’ve read the accusations in the newspapers this morning but I don’t know more than you do in that respect,” Mr Jenrick said.